morganoleary/studio-booking-site/README.md

 - Understanding the use of super() and __init __ came from [hubspot](https://blog.hubspot.com/website/python-super), [stack overflow](https://stackoverflow.com/questions/576169/understanding-python-super-with-init-methods) and [sentry](https://sentry.io/answers/super-and-init-in-python/#:~:text=__init__%20with%20Product,dependency%20injection%20and%20multiple%20inheritance.&text=This%20is%20equivalent%20to%20calling%20super()%20in%20Python%203.).
 - Customizing the User profile in the admin dashboard was learned from [Customizing authentication in Django](https://docs.djangoproject.com/en/dev/topics/auth/customizing/).
 - Implementing Bootstrap's pop-up modal came from this [Bootstrap Components Documentation](https://getbootstrap.com/docs/4.6/components/modal/).
+- The ideaology of implementing the booking form's DateTimePicker came from [Django-Bootstrap-Datepicker-Plus](https://django-bootstrap-datepicker-plus.readthedocs.io/en/latest/customization.html).
+This wasn't rendering properly, so with the help of [this example](https://github.com/GJSayers/hobo-hatch-b2b/blob/main/checkout/forms.py) from tutor support, along with [letscodemore.com](https://www.letscodemore.com/blog/how-to-add-date-input-widget-in-django-forms/), I was able to implement DateInput & TimeInput.

 ### Content
 Soul Base Pilates Studio - My sister's pilates studio based in Iowa, USA.